 The thought of being laid off is a frightening one.
 Even a temporary layoff can have disastrous financial repercussions, particularly if you did not know the layoff was coming.

-You need a plan in place to ensure that you are able to finance your life until you secure another job.
-If you have recently been laid off, are concerned that you may be let go from work, or simply want to be prepared for any eventuality, here are tips for financial survival from a Licensed Insolvency Trustee who serves the Edmonton area including Sherwood Park, Fort Saskatchewan, St. Albert, Spruce Grove, Stony Plain, Leduc, Hinton and Edson.
+You need a plan in place to ensure that you can finance your life until you secure another job.
+If you have recently get laid off, are concerned that you may get let go from work, or want to be prepared for any eventuality, here are tips for financial survival from a Licensed Insolvency Trustee.
+Fox-Miles and Associates serve the Edmonton area, including Sherwood Park, Fort Saskatchewan, St. Albert, Spruce Grove, Stony Plain, Leduc, Hinton, and Edson.

 The best way to survive a layoff is to have an emergency fund in place to tide you over during the time it takes to find new work.
 Ideally, the amount in your emergency fund to cover job loss should be three to six months’ worth of your baseline budget.
-To determine your baseline budget, calculate the minimum amount of money you need each month to cover your basic costs (for example, housing, utilities, food, car payments, and credit card payments).
-It is also ideal to address any debt issues before a layoff, while you have a steady paycheck coming in.
+To determine your baseline budget, calculate the minimum amount of money you need each month to cover your necessary costs (housing, utilities, food, car payments, and credit card payments).
+It is also ideal for addressing any debt issues before a layoff.
+At the same time, you have a steady paycheck coming in.
 Contact the Edmonton debt counsellors at Fox-Miles & Associates Inc. Licensed Insolvency Trustee at 780-444-3939 to discuss options for clearing up debt and creating a plan to protect yourself financially.

 There may be signs from your employer that put you on notice that a layoff is coming.
-Don’t ignore those signs.
-Be proactive by tightening up on your spending and reducing your monthly expenses, then put the amounts you save in an account to buffer wage loss in the event that the layoff does happen.
-If the layoff does not in fact happen, the savings account can then become your emergency fund that will be there for you to minimize the impact of any future income interruptions (for example, due to illness).
+Do not ignore those signs.
+Be proactive by tightening up on your spending and reducing your monthly expenses, then putting the amounts you save in an account to buffer wage loss if the layoff does happen.
+Suppose the layoff does not happen.
+In that case, the savings account can then become your emergency fund that will be there for you to minimize the impact of any future income interruptions (for example, due to illness).

 It is also highly recommended that you consider dealing with any debt at this point.
-If you have a plan for managing your debts, they’ll be less likely to sink you if you do lose your job.
+If you plan to manage your debts, they will be less likely to sink you if you lose your job.
 For example, debt consolidation is an option to explore.
-Debt consolidation is the process of acquiring one loan to repay debts to a number of creditors at once, which will simplify your finances and may result in lower interest payments.
+Debt consolidation is the process of acquiring one loan to repay debts to many creditors at once, which will simplify your finances and may result in lower interest payments.

-Whether you had an emergency plan in place or not, if you get laid off there are a few things you should do right away.
-Stop spending on anything non-essential (for example, restaurant meals and nights out) and reduce your expenses to the greatest extent possible (for example, look into switching to a less expensive phone plan or cutting your cable subscription).
-Prioritize your bills and payments including your mortgage or rent, utilities, insurance, lines of credit, and credit cards, and consider letting your bank and creditors know of your financial situation before you miss a payment.
+Whether you had an emergency plan in place or not, if you get laid off, you should do a few things right away.
+Stop spending on anything nonessential (for example, restaurant meals and nights out) and reduce your expenses to the greatest extent possible (for example, investigate switching to a less expensive phone plan or cutting your cable subscription).
+Prioritize your bills and payments, including your mortgage or rent, utilities, insurance, lines of credit, and credit cards, and consider letting your bank and creditors know of your financial situation before you miss a payment.
 Look into the implications of using any savings you have (for example, money in an RRSP or Tax-Free Savings Account) to keep you afloat during your period of unemployment.
 And of course, at this point more than ever – do not wait to get help with your debt, which will almost certainly increase after a layoff.
-A bankruptcy trustee can help you come up with a plan to manage debt effectively while you are unemployed.
+A bankruptcy trustee can help you develop a plan to manage debt effectively while you are unemployed.